FrankDocu/Lichess-Development-Onboarding/translation_context.md

 You have already registered the email: %s=Is a message that is shown to a user at email settings when you already have an email connected with your account. (http://en.lichess.org/account/email)

 Kid mode=Is an option at preferences menu. (http://en.lichess.org/account/kid)

+Check your Email=Appears when signup is finished and email is sent. (http://en.lichess.org/signup/check-your-email/test)